Luminis Partners provides the highest quality corporate advice to support our clients in achieving superior outcomes

 Our partners are amongst the most experienced advisers in the Australasian market with over 100 years of collective experience.

-Simon’s major advisory roles include: Oil Search unsolicited $11.2b proposal from Woodside Petroleum, GrainCorp on its $3.0b unsolicited takeover by Archer Daniels Midland, Beach Energy on the $1.6b acquisition of Lattice Energy, Coal & Allied on the $10.6b agreed takeover by Rio Tinto, Autosports Group on its IPO, Origin Energy on the sale of 53% interest in Contact Energy $NZ1.8b, British Airways on the sell-down of its 18.25% stake in Qantas $1.1b and Qantas on capital management and on-market buybacks.
+Simon’s major advisory roles include: Oil Search unsolicited $11.2b proposal from Woodside Petroleum, Lynas on the $1.6b unsolicited proposal from Wesfarmers, amaysm on the sale of its Energy business to AGL and its Mobile business to Optus, GrainCorp on its $3.0b unsolicited takeover by Archer Daniels Midland, Beach Energy on the $1.6b acquisition of Lattice Energy, Coal & Allied on the $10.6b agreed takeover by Rio Tinto, Autosports Group on its IPO, Origin Energy on the sale of 53% interest in Contact Energy $NZ1.8b, British Airways on the sell-down of its 18.25% stake in Qantas $1.1b and Qantas on its $1.7b capital raising, capital management and on-market buybacks..

-Simon is Chairman of the MCA Australia, a director of MOMA PS1 in New York, a Trustee of the American Academy in Rome, a member of the International Council of the MOMA, the Executive Committee of the Tate International Council, the Wharton Executive Board for Asia and the NSW Arts and Culture Advisory Committee.
+Simon is immediate past Chairman of the MCA Australia, Deputy Chair of MOMA PS1 in New York, a Trustee of the American Academy in Rome, a member of the International Council of the MOMA, the Executive Committee of the Tate International Council and the Chair of the NSW Visual Arts Board.
 He was a director of the ABC (2012 – 2017), Australian Commissioner for the Venice Biennale 2013/2015, and Deputy President of the Takeovers Panel 2000-2010.
 Simon is a Fellow of the Institute of Chartered Accountants.

 Ron is Executive Co-Chairman of Luminis Partners with over 30 years of leading corporate and financial advisory experience.
 Ron previously co-founded Caliburn (sold to Greenhill in 2010) where he led the firm as Vice Chairman and Managing Director.
 Prior to Greenhill, Ron was Australian Head of the Consumer Sector at BZW and ABN Amro.

-Ron is a director of the National Institute of Dramatic Art (NIDA), a member of the Australian Takeovers Panel and a member of the University of New South Wales (UNSW) Council’s Investment Committee.
+Ron is a director of the National Institute of Dramatic Art (NIDA), Deputy President of the Australian Takeovers Panel and a member of the University of New South Wales (UNSW) Council’s Investment Committee.

 Jamie has been advising Australian and multinational companies and Government on their M&A and capital markets strategies for over 20 years.
 Jamie was most recently Co-Head and Managing Director of Greenhill Australia, and served as a member of Greenhill’s global management committee.
 Prior to that, Jamie was a Managing Director of Caliburn.